thatmlopsguy/thatmlopsguy/README.md

 ## 🤖 I'm that MLOps guy

-- 🚀 Enthusiastic about the DevOps culture and focused on Open Source technologies, I am passionate about automation, with 8 years of experience as a SysAdmin, currently working as Cloud Engineer, always open to learning new technologies and procedures to improve every day more as a professional.
+- 🚀 Enthusiastic about the DevOps culture and focused on Open Source technologies, I am passionate about automation, always open to learning new technologies and procedures to improve every day more as a professional.
 - 👀 I’m interested in Open Source projects (Linux, CNCF, GitOps and Tools)
 - 📚 I’m currently increasing my skills on AWS, Azure, K8S, Python and some automation tools like Argo.

 ## 👋 About me

 {Dev/ML}Ops engineer with over 8 years of experience designing and developing practical intelligent systems.
+I work as a freelance Consultant and Trainer.
+I’m also open to considering more [permanent/full-time roles](https://thatmlopsguy.github.io/hire/).

 ## ☎️ Contact Methods